 Items to re-install toilet and sink if necessary

-If you are laying on wood subfloor, you will need to purchase and install concrete backer board prior to installation
+If you are laying on a wood subfloor, you will need to purchase and install concrete backer board prior to installation

 To figure out the correct tile amount, you will take the square footage of your room (length by width) and add 10%.
 Then round up to the next full box size and order that many boxes.